Globe Town: the wellbeing mecca of East London

 Bethnal Green Library

 Situated in Bethnal Green Gardens at the entrance of Bethnal Green Underground station, this Grade Two listed building hides a fascinating past.
-It used to be a part of private mental asylum, before it was redesigned into a public library.
+It used to be a part of a private mental asylum before it was redesigned into a public library.
 Admire the grand Victorian interiors while getting comfy on a sofa with a fascinating book or stroll around the Bethnal Green Gardens, known by locals as Barmy park.

-It might be an unusual way of spending your afternoon, strolling through the Cranbrook Estate, but this iconic post war estate is a must-see for architects and design lovers.
+It might be an unusual way of spending your afternoon, strolling through the Cranbrook Estate, but this iconic post-war estate is a must-see for architects and design lovers.
 It opened in 1964 and was the first council estate in the area, replacing notorious slums.
 The design is a work of Russian émigré architect Berthold Lubetkin who pioneered modernist design in Britain in the 1930s and went on to design the penguin enclosure at London Zoo.
 The estate is still an example of urban community design, with an active community centre and the Cranbrook Community Food Garden.

 Stairway to Heaven Memorial

 Stairway to Heaven Memorial stands only few meters away from the original stairs where 173 people died in Britain’s worst wartime civilian disaster.
 In March 1943 crowds trying to reach safety during a false air-raid alert squeezed into the narrow and badly-lit staircase down to the underground shelter, which had no safety railings, and were crushed by the surge.
 The memorial features a set of stairs, with names of the victims engraved into them.
 In 2018, shortly after opening, it received not one but two RIBA architecture awards.